MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/who-can-bypass-meeting-lobby.md

 If you want to prevent anonymous participants from joining meeting completely, you can turn off the **Anonymous users can join a meeting** organization setting.

 If you want people joining anonymously to go through the lobby, you can set the **Who can bypass the lobby** meeting policy to any setting except **Everyone**.
-Keep in mind that meeting organizers can change this setting unless you enforce it with a meeting template or sensitivity label.
+(This setting does not affect people dialing in by phone.)

 By default, the **Anonymous users and dial-in callers can start a meeting** policy is **Off**.
 This means that anonymous participants and people calling in by phone will always go to the lobby if an authenticated user has not yet started the meeting.
 If there are circumstances where you want to allow anonymous participants and people calling in by phone to start meetings, you can change this setting for your organization or for individual organizers.